AbiOnMac/mySmsApp/README.md

 # mySmsApp
-this is to learn from about mySms
+this is to learn rails from about mySmsApp